vijay-jaisankar/MIPSFusion/README.md

 ```
 python main.py --config configs/FastCaMo-synth/apartment_2.yaml
 ```
-&#x1F6A8; Beforing running, please make sure that `data/datadir` in `{config_file}`(the directory storing the data of this sequence) is set correctly.
+&#x1F6A8; Beforing running, please make sure that `data/datadir` in `{config_file}` (the directory storing the data of this sequence) is set correctly.

 &#x27A1; The result will be saved to `{result_path}=output/{dataset_name}/{sequence_name}/0` by default.
 For example: `output/FastCaMo-synth/apartment_2/0`.

 ## Visualization
-To get reconstructd triangle mesh of the scene, an extra step (joint marching cubes) should be taken.
+To get reconstructed triangle mesh of the scene, an extra step (joint marching cubes) should be taken.
 You can run
 ```
 python vis/render_mesh.py --config {config_file} --seq_result {result_path} --ckpt {ckpt_id}
 ```